JavaScript string

 To compare two strings, you use comparison operators such as >, >=, <, <=, and == operators.

-The comparison operators compare strings based on the numeric values of the characters.
-And it may return a string order that is different from the one used in dictionaries.
+The comparison operators evaluate strings based on the numeric values of the characters, which can result in a different order than that used in dictionaries.
 For example:

 let result = 'a' < 'b';